ubemacapuno/foodie-blog-sk/README.md

 ## Foodie Blog

-<p>This is a SvelteKit app for saving and rating recipes!
-Work in process . . .</p>
+<p>This is a SvelteKit app for saving and rating recipes!</p>

 ## How It's Made:

 **Tech used:**

-SvelteKit, TypeScript, MongoDB, Superforms library
+SvelteKit, TypeScript, MongoDB, Superforms/Zod

 ## Install the dependencies either using NPM/Yarn/PNPM: